PureKrome/sitemaps/README.markdown

         </url>
     </urlset>

-If your sitemap contains more URLs than the `SitemapService.PageSize', it is automatically broken down into a paginated set of sitemaps per the protocol:
+If your sitemap contains more URLs than the `SitemapService.PageSize`, it is automatically broken down into a paginated set of sitemaps per the protocol:

     <?xml version="1.0" encoding="utf-8"?>